GreyRook/code-with-style/docs/markdown/index.md

 # Markdown

-This chapter is deticated to best practices writing mardown (`.md`) documents.
+This chapter is dedicated to best practices writing markdown (`.md`) documents.
 Markdown does not have one coherent specification.
 The goal of the following rules is to have a consistent way of writing documentation in markdown and make sure they are interpreted correctly in parsers we care about, which are:

  * [Python-Markdown](https://github.com/Python-Markdown/markdown)
  * GitLab, based on [kramdown](https://kramdown.gettalong.org/)